DNP Admission Requirements

 Admission to the Doctor of Nursing Practice (DNP)

-Admission to the online Doctor of Nursing Practice in Visionary Leadership at Colorado Christian University is selective.
-Each applicant is carefully evaluated on previous academic performance, personal and professional accomplishments, and strength of character.
-A strong desire to complete doctoral-level work in a Christ-centered community of nurse leaders is required.
+Admission is selective, and each applicant is carefully evaluated on previous academic performance, personal and professional accomplishments, and strength of character.
+A strong desire to complete doctoral-level work in a Christ-centered community is required.

 Application Deadlines